PrimoRPA/Docs.Eng/primo-studio/getting-started/readme.md

 ![](<../../.gitbook/assets/Enterprise-LocalLicense_Key_withred.png>)

-* Copy this text and send it to the vendor at [help@rondem.ru](mailto:help@rondem.ru).
+* Copy this text and send it to the vendor at [license@primo-rpa.ru](mailto:license@primo-rpa.ru).
 The reply will contain a license key file with \*.license extension.
 * Load the license key into the system by pressing the **Upload key** button (4).

 :white_check_mark: If this process is completed successfully, the registration window will close and Studio will be ready for work.